ropensci/GSODR/data-raw/fetch_isd-history.md

 tf <- tempfile()
 ```

-Download from Natural Earth and NCDC
+Download from Natural Earth and NCEI
 ------------------------------------

 ``` r